wtertinek/Linq2Acad/README.md

 }
 ```

-Counting the number of entities in all paper space layouts
+Counting the number of entities in all paper space layouts:

 ```c#
 using (var db = AcadDatabase.Active())